lizadaly/windrift/README.md

 ### Actions

-Windrift exports its primary redux actions if you want to fire them yourself in custom events.
-See the source code for parameters.
+Windrift exports its primary redux actions if you want to fire them yourself in custom events--a common case would be a custom component that triggered a new chapter that was not from a `List`.

-`showNextSection`, `showNextChapter`, `updateInventory`, `updateStateCounter`

 ## Full game source code